Land Acquisition For Jewar Airport May Start By October-End

 When the Union Civil Aviation Ministry gave an in-principle approval for a second airport in the national capital in Jewar on April 23, it did far more than only boosting the government’s air connectivity plans.
-The environment ministry on June 12 gave its clearance to the project.
+The environment ministry which on June 12 gave its clearance to the project did the same.
+Now, the state government has also approved the social impact assessment (SIA) report of the project while appointing Noida International Airport Limited (NIAL), a special purpose vehicle, to take charge of the project.

 "We met village heads and farmers of six villages, where land was proposed to be acquired for the project.
 They were given offer regarding land rates and other benefits.
 If they (farmers) do not agree, the airport project might be dropped," Yeida Chairman Prabhat Kumar said on August 16.

 The Uttar Pradesh government has decided to offer three times the circle rate to owners—Rs 2,300 per square metre as against Rs 900/sqm—for acquiring land for the project.
-The villagers on the other hand are demanding four times the circle rate to sell their land.
-After a final decision on rates is taken, the path for the foundation laying ceremony of the project in October-end would be all clear.
+After a meeting with a delegation of 26 farmers state Chief Minister Adityanath said he was willing to offer better compensation to farmers to expedite the project work.
+The villagers has been demanding four times the circle rate to sell their land.
+Since a consensus is almost made, the path for the foundation-laying ceremony of the project in October-end could be clear.

 By March next year, the work on the construction site might start.
 To ensure that, the UP government has approved the setting up of a joint venture company to acquire land required to develop the first phase of the airport projects.
 Entities that are part of the JV are the state government (37.5% share), the Noida Authority (37.5%), the Greater Noida Authority and (12.5%) the Yamuna Expressway Industrial Development Authority (12.5%).